nacho692/pa-dlna-chromecast/README.rst

-A Python project based on asyncio composed of three components:
+A Python project based on asyncio and composed of three components:

- * The ``pa-dlna`` program forwarding PulseAudio streams to DLNA devices.
+ * The ``pa-dlna`` program forwards PulseAudio streams to DLNA devices.
- * The ``upnp-cmd`` interactive command line tool for introspection and control of UPnP devices.
+ * The ``upnp-cmd`` is an interactive command line tool for introspection and control of UPnP devices.
  * A standalone UPnP library used by both commands.

 See the ``pa-dlna`` `documentation`_.